philhawksworth/cherryglass/README.md

 ## Installation

 - Clone this repo into your site's project directory
-- `cd cherrycms`
+- `cd cherryglass`
 - install the dependancies with `npm install`

 ## Usage

-- in the project route, run `node cherrycms` to start the admin site
+- in the project route, run `node cherryglass` to start the admin site
-- open your browser at `localhost:3000/cherrycms` to access the admin site
+- open your browser at `localhost:3000/cms` to access the admin site
-- GlassCherry will inspect your static html files and create a CMS admin site tailored to the "data cherries" that it finds in your markup.
+- CherryGlass will inspect your static html files and create a CMS admin site tailored to the "data cherries" that it finds in your markup.
 Details of the supported data-types and syntax are listed below and from within the admin site at `/cherrycsc/docs`

 ## Development

-- A backlog of thoughts and features is on [trello](https://trello.com/b/N7FFSlle/cherry-cms)
-- [Release notes](https://github.com/philhawksworth/cherrycms/wiki/Release-notes) availble on the wiki.
+- [Release notes](https://github.com/philhawksworth/cherryglass/wiki/Release-notes) availble on the wiki.

 ## Syntax

-CherryCMS generates an admin site for you to manage the content in specific areas of your site.
+CherryGlass CMS generates an admin site for you to manage the content in specific areas of your site.
 You can define content-manageable areas in your site by decorating your chose HTML elements with `data-cherry` attributes.

 Different types of content types are available to specify in this way.
 For example: